-Superconductivity has fascinated scientists for many years since it offers the potential to revolutionize current technologies.
-Materials only become superconductors — meaning that electrons can travel in them with no resistance — at very low temperatures.
+Scientists have been captivated by superconductivity for a long time because it has the potential to change existing technology.
+Only at extremely low temperatures do materials turn into superconductors, which allow electrons to go through them without encountering any resistance.
 These days, this unique zero resistance superconductivity is commonly found in a number of technologies, such as magnetic resonance imaging (MRI).
 Future technologies, however, will harness the total synchrony of electronic behavior in superconductors — a property called the phase.
 There is currently a race to build the world’s first quantum computer, which will use these phases to perform calculations.
-Conventional superconductors are very robust and hard to influence, and the challenge is to find new materials in which the superconducting state can be easily manipulated in a device.
+The difficulty is to create novel materials in which the superconducting state can be readily managed in a device, as conventional superconductors are exceedingly resistant and difficult to alter.

-CeIrIn5 is a metal that superconducts at a very low temperature, only 0.4°C above absolute zero (around -273°C).
+CeIrIn5 is a metal that superconducts at a very low temperature, only 0.4°C (32.7°F) above absolute zero (around -273°C or -459 °F).
 The QMAT scientists, together with Katja C. Nowack from Cornell University, have now shown that this material could be produced with superconducting regions coexisting alongside regions in a normal metallic state.
 Better still, they produced a model that allows researchers to design complex conducting patterns and, by varying the temperature, to distribute them within the material in a highly controlled way.
 Their research has just been published in Science.

 To achieve this feat, the scientists sliced very thin layers of CeIrIn5 — only around a thousandth of a millimeter thick — that they joined to a sapphire substrate.
 When cooled, the material contracts significantly whereas the sapphire contracts very little.
 The resulting interaction puts stress on the material, as if it were being pulled in all directions, thus slightly distorting the atomic bonds in the slice.
 As the superconductivity in CeIrIn5 is unusually sensitive to the material’s exact atomic configuration, engineering a distortion pattern is all it takes to achieve a complex pattern of superconductivity.
 This new approach allows researchers to “draw” superconducting circuitry on a single crystal bar, a step that paves the way for new quantum technologies.